Colonial Secretary's papers 1822-1877

 Language used in these letters reflects the creator’s attitude or that of the period in which they were written and is now considered inappropriate or offensive.

-Letters in this series relate to relationships between settlers, government officials and the traditional owners they encountered.
-They include discussion by Captain James Clunie of relations with local Aboriginal people; the murder of a prisoner at Dunwich (Goompi) on Stradbroke Island (Minjerribah); an attack on a guard at the Pilot's quarters and other incidents of violence.
+This series contains letters concerning interactions between settlers, government officials, and the traditional owners they encountered.
+The correspondence includes discussions by Captain James Clunie regarding relations with local Aboriginal people.
+It also records the murder of a prisoner at Dunwich (Goompi / Minjerribah), an attack on a guard at the Pilot’s quarters, and other incidents of violence within the settlement.

 European Exploration

-In 1835, John Parker, Superintendent of Agriculture, Eagle Farm, reported the number of acres under cultivation, and the number of sheep and cattle at Brisbane Town, Government Garden and Eagle Farm stations.
+In 1835, John Parker, Superintendent of Agriculture at Eagle Farm, reported on the number of acres under cultivation, as well as the number of sheep and cattle at Brisbane Town, the Government Garden, and Eagle Farm stations.

 Regular Vessels